-Zarathustra's position is more or less analogous to that of the Buddha in India and Orpheus in Greece, both of whom protested effectively against the ceremonial slaughter of animals in the name of religion, but not by far so vehemently as Zarathustra.
-In his Gathas Zarathustra condemns in bitter terms the orginatic festivities at which the Daivaworshippers, inebriated with Soma, offer bloody sacrifices to their gods, extinguishing amidst shouts of revelry the life of the innocent bull.
+Zarathustra's position is more or less analogous to that of the Buddha in India.
+They protested effectively against the ceremonial slaughter of animals in the name of religion, but not by far so vehemently as Zarathustra.
+In his Gathas Zarathustra condemns in bitter terms the orgiastic festivities at which the Daiva-worshippers, inebriated with Soma, offer bloody sacrifices to their gods, extinguishing amidst shouts of revelry the life of the innocent bull.
 It is clear that the ritual practices against which Zarathustra directed his homilies closely resembled those of the Vedas.